Cocodog2014/thor/thor-frontend/src/components/Components.md

 Key responsibilities

-Reads authentication state from:

-Context/hook (e.g., useAuth()), or

-Redux / other store (depending on current implementation).

-If user is not authenticated:

-Redirects (via <Navigate>) to a configured redirectTo path.
+- Reads authentication state from the shared `useAuth()` hook.
+AuthContext (not localStorage) is the single source of truth, so routing stays in sync with the axios Authorization header.
+- If `isAuthenticated` is false it redirects via `<Navigate>` to `/auth/login?next=…`.

-If user is authenticated:

-Renders the requested route’s element (often inside GlobalHeader + GlobalBanner).
+- If the user is authenticated it renders the requested route element (usually inside `GlobalHeader` + `GlobalBanner`).

+Logout is centralized: the drawer’s “Sign out” button calls `useAuth().logout()`, which clears both `thor_access_token` and `thor_refresh_token` keys and removes the default Authorization header.
+Do not manipulate tokens directly inside individual components.

 Example usage